frontendpatterns/frontendpatterns.dev/src/content/patterns/dynamic-import.md

 ---
 # Dynamic Import

-Load modules asynchronously at runtime rather than bundling everything upfront.

 ## Problem

 Without this pattern, the premise that loading modules asynchronously at runtime rather than bundling everything upfront falls apart, and small changes trigger cascading regressions.